 Messrs.
-Brzeczko and Seiser
+Brzeczko, Rivet and Seiser

 Options.
-If a change of control occurs (which constitutes a change of control under the stock option agreements) previously unvested options vest and become exercisable with respect to all underlying shares (relating to 38,667 and 46,667 shares for Messrs.
-Brzeczko and Mr. Seiser, respectively, as of December 31, 2010).
+If a change of control occurs (which constitutes a change of control under the stock option agreements) previously unvested options vest and become exercisable with respect to all underlying shares (relating to 48,209, 88,542and 48,209 shares for Messrs.
+Brzeczko, Rivet, and Seiser, respectively, as of December 31, 2011).
 Messrs.
-Brzeczko and Seiser would realize a benefit of \$130,900 and \$183,400 from such option vesting if such change of control had occurred on December 31, 2010.
-Upon the occurrence of a change of control that meets the requirements of Section 409A of the Internal Revenue Code or upon termination of employment, stock options granted to Mr. Seiser to purchase 24,900 shares of Common Stock become exercisable in full.
+Brzeczko, Rivet and Seiser would realize a benefit of \$158,439, \$273,146 and \$158,439 from such option vesting if such change of control had occurred on December 31, 2011.
+Upon the occurrence of a change of control that meets the requirements of Section 409A of the Internal Revenue Code or upon termination of employment, stock options granted to Mr. Seiser to purchase 18,675 shares of Common Stock at \$1.30 per share become exercisable in full.
+In addition had Messrs.
+Brzeczko, Rivet or Seiser died on December 31, 2011 they would have vested in an additional 2,791, 3,958 and 2,791 options, representing one month of additional vesting in unvested options and realizing benefits of \$8,865, \$12,184 and \$8,865 respectively.

 RSUs.
-If a change of control occurs (which constitutes a change of control under the 2005 RSU Plan) then Messrs.
-Brzeczko's and Seiser's previously unvested RSUs vest respect to all underlying shares.
-Messrs.
-Brzeczko and Seiser would realize a benefit of \$11,382 and \$25,122 from such vesting if such change of control had occurred on December 31, 2010.
 Upon the occurrence of a change of control that meets the requirements of Section 409A of the Internal Revenue Code, the RSUs are fully distributable for shares upon payment of the \$.01 par value per share, instead of under their normal annual distribution schedule.

-The dollar benefits described above are the compensation cost for such awards that would have been recognized in 2009 in our financial statements in accordance with FASB ASC TOPIC 718, had such accelerated vesting/distribution occurred.
+The dollar benefits described above are the compensation cost for such awards that would have been recognized in 2011 in our financial statements in accordance with FASB ASC TOPIC 718, had such accelerated vesting/distribution occurred.